oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

 * `refreshable_mode` - The refresh mode of the clone.
 AUTOMATIC indicates that the clone is automatically being refreshed with data from the source Autonomous Database.
 * `refreshable_status` - The refresh status of the clone.
 REFRESHING indicates that the clone is currently being refreshed with data from the source Autonomous Database.
 * `remote_disaster_recovery_configuration` - Configurations of a Disaster Recovery.
-    * `disaster_recovery_type` - Indicates the disaster recovery (DR) type of the Shared Autonomous Database.
+	* `disaster_recovery_type` - Indicates the disaster recovery (DR) type of the Autonomous Database Serverless instance.
 Autonomous Data Guard (ADG) DR type provides business critical DR with a faster recovery time objective (RTO) during failover or switchover.
 Backup-based DR type provides lower cost DR with a slower RTO during failover or switchover.
 	* `is_replicate_automatic_backups` - If true, 7 days worth of backups are replicated across regions for Cross-Region ADB or Backup-Based DR between Primary and Standby.
 If false, the backups taken on the Primary are not replicated to the Standby database.
+	* `is_snapshot_standby` - Indicates if user wants to convert to a snapshot standby.
+For example, true would set a standby database to snapshot standby database.
+False would set a snapshot standby database back to regular standby database.
+	* `time_snapshot_standby_enabled_till` - Time and date stored as an RFC 3339 formatted timestamp string.
+For example, 2022-01-01T12:00:00.000Z would set a limit for the snapshot standby to be converted back to a cross-region standby database.
 * `resource_pool_leader_id` - The unique identifier for leader autonomous database OCID [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `resource_pool_summary` - The configuration details for resource pool
     * `is_disabled` - Indicates if the resource pool should be deleted for the Autonomous Database.